Southwestern Rugs Depot

 The Ultimate Destination to Buy Premium Authentic Southwestern Area Rugs Online.

 All of our products are proudly made in the U.S.A.
 We use dyes to get our vibrant and precise colors.
 Furthermore, our rugs surpass a commercial-grade rating.
 This means that they are among the most durable flooring products on the market today.
 They are made to order then undergo a rigorous inspection process.
 This process ensures that we only send our customers the finest products possible.
 We are also very happy to announce that since opening our doors, we have sent zero waste to the landfills.
 We recycle everything.
-We believe that you stay competitive in business without creating waste or outsourcing much-needed manufacturing jobs.
+We believe that you can stay competitive in the business landscape without creating waste or outsourcing much-needed manufacturing jobs.

 Currently, we offer over one hundred unique rug designs.
 And we are constantly expanding our product line to better serve our customers.
 We find inspiration for new designs everywhere.
 We especially love to pull our colors from the natural landscapes of the American southwest, which is why you find many earth tones complemented by bright red (dirt and clay) and blues (the sky) in many of our designs.

-Choosing a Rug
+Choosing an Area Rug

 First off, you need to figure out what area rug shape you’d like to go with.
-Rectangular rugs are the most popular, but we also have circular, square, and 2x8ft runners.
-Remember when you’re picking out the rug size for your space, it typically looks better if all of the furniture is completely on the rug, but you can get away with just making sure that all of the legs of the furniture are on the rug.
-We always recommend measuring the space before ordering.
-You can find the exact rug measurements on our product pages so that you make sure that you’re ordering the perfect size.
+Rectangular area rugs are the most popular, but we also have circular, square, and southwestern runner rugs.
+Then you should consider what size you want to go with.
+If you want a rectangular shape, you can go with a southwest area rug in 5×8, 4×6, 3×4, 8×10 or 11×13.
+Remember when you’re picking out the rug size for your space, it typically looks better if all of the furniture is completely on the rug, but you can get away with just making sure that all of the front legs of the furniture are on the rug.
+We always recommend measuring your space before ordering.
+You can find the exact rug measurements on our product pages so that you can make sure that you’re ordering the perfect size.